-The MCMA library is one of the few membership libraries left in the country.
+The Mechanics’ Hall library is one of the few membership libraries left in the country.
 Visit the Mechanics’ Institute of San Francisco’s website for more information about this small group of organizations.
 Historically, MCMA’s library was an integral part of its mission.
 In an age when public education and university-level training in the United States were inadequate to the needs of a burgeoning industrialized society, the library was a setting where apprentices learned to read and write—knowledge that greatly enhanced the skills they were acquiring under the guidance of master craftsmen.
-Today the library is revamping its space, collection and policies to better meet the modern mission of MCMA.
-Our maker collection is growing thanks to recent donations from Ocean Navigator Publications and Barba+Wheelock architects.
+We are currently revamping the library’s spaces, collection and policies to better suit the modern mission of Mechanics’ Hall.
+Our collection of literature related to the skilled trades is quickly growing thanks to recent donations from Ocean Navigator Publications and Barba+Wheelock architects.
 We have new subscriptions to three Maine maker periodicals: Taproot, Making, and Mortise & Tenon.

-Our library has over 30,000 volumes addressing general interests as well as specialized collections on Maine and maker arts.
+Our library has over 30,000 volumes addressing the arts, trades, and humanities as well as specialized collections on Maine and an enviably large fiction collection.
 Our collection is organized under the Dewey Decimal system for easy browsing.
 Find a portion of our catalog on Library Thing.

 Current Book Club Schedule: